 “Kat Von D Beauty is, (and always will be) 100% cruelty-free.”

-Kat Von D makeup is a top global brand with more followers on social medial than any other makeup brand today.
+Kat Von D makeup is a top global brand with more followers on social media than any other makeup brand today.
 The range is inspired by the woman herself, who defies typical standards of beauty and inspires her fans to do the same.
 The makeup range is not only stylishly packaged, but the makeup powerfully performs too.
-The latter is down to Kat Von D’s strict moral code of delivering a vegan and cruelty free make up range that offers the most highly pigmented and daring colour shades available; alongside ethics and quality.
+The latter is down to Kat Von D’s strict moral code of delivering a vegan and cruelty free makeup range that offers the most highly pigmented and daring colour shades available; alongside ethics and quality.
 The range is now stocked exclusively at Debenhams in the UK and includes the cult favourites: “Lock-it Foundation”, “Tattoo Liner” and the “Shade + light Pallet.”
 Prices start from £20 upwards.

 “Inika is Certified Cruelty Free with Australia’s Choose Cruelty Free Organisation.”

 Inika are an Australian company who are a pioneer in organic makeup and claim to sell ‘the world’s purest products’ that are certified vegan and not tested on animals.
 The brand are passionate about quality and all their ingredients are ethically sourced, natural and derived from botanicals or minerals.
 Inika are known to be a high-quality brand that sell a more natural shade range, alongside a range of vegan brushes; including the new Limited Edition Flawless Liquid Brush.
 The company also sell a practical “Face in a Box” Starter Kit.

 ‘‘No unicorns were harmed in the making of Spectrum Brushes.’’